-Facing the challenge of teaching HCI to two blind students, among almost two hundred sighted ones, and in spite of our previous experience both as HCI researchers and teachers and as teachers of blind students in other Computer Science courses, motivated us to re-think and expand our educational approaches in this area.
-Somehow, this combination seems different, holding new problems and opportunities.
-In one hand, HCI has a traditional strong focus in visual aspects, and in the other, the problem we were facing - accessibility - is in fact one of the topics addressed in HCI.
-Maybe the answer was inside, and while answering to this question, we might also contribute to the course itself.
+Facing the challenge of teaching HCI to two blind students, among almost two hundred sighted ones, motivated us to re-think and expand our educational approaches in this area, even though we had some experience both as HCI researchers and teachers and as teachers of blind students in other computer science courses.
+Somehow, this situation seems different, since it brings up new problems and opportunities.
+On the one hand, HCI has a traditional strong focus in visual aspects, and on the other, the problem we were facing - accessibility - is in fact one of the topics addressed in HCI.
+Maybe the answer was inside, and while answering this question, we might also contribute to the course itself.

-Based on our previous experience with blind students, we decided to integrate these two students in the regular classes, encompassing theoretical and practical lectures and laboratory sessions; although we tried to adjust the way we taught whenever one of them was present.
+Based on our previous experience with blind students, we decided to integrate these two students in the regular classes, encompassing theoretical and practical lectures and laboratory sessions, although we tried to adjust the way we taught whenever one of them was present.
 In some situations, we also provided additional explanations after or outside the classes.
-They had access to a textual version of the slides and one of them recorded the classes in audiotapes making them available to the other one.
-Considering evaluation, the blind students had to answer a quite similar exam, ensuring they would acquire similar basic concepts as regular students, but developed a different project where their perceptual skills were especially accounted for, since the regular project was heavily based on visual aspects.
+In the first year reported, they had access to a text version of the slides and one of them recorded the classes on audiotapes and made them available to the other one.
+In terms of evaluation, the blind students had to do a similar exam, ensuring they would acquire similar basic concepts as regular students, but they carried out a different project where their perceptual skills were especially accounted for, since the regular project was strongly based on visual aspects.
 This project had the same underlying components of user requirements, design, development and evaluation, but with different emphasis and flavor.
 It included a survey on non-visual interfaces and some work on multimodal digital talking books (DTB) with some emphasis on usability testing and non-visual interactions.
-The work on DTBs was integrated on a research project and lead to the publication of a paper on a national HCI conference.
+The work on DTBs was integrated in a research project and led to the publication of a paper at a national HCI conference.
+In the second year, the textbook was also available in digital text format, and the blind student A, who was repeating the course, was again integrated in a group with two sighted students, but did the mainstream project this time.

-In the process of reflecting on our experience, we interviewed the six students involved in the two special groups that integrated each one of the blind students, and had the opportunity to share and discuss our experience with an HCI teacher who is himself blind.
-We also reviewed some related literature, to find there is scarcely any in this specific topic.
-But still, we addressed some related topics.
+In the process of reflecting on our experience, we interviewed the students involved in these groups with the blind students, and had the opportunity to share and discuss our experience with an HCI teacher who is himself blind.
+We also reviewed some related literature, to find there is scarcely any on this specific topic.
+But even so, we found and addressed some related topics.

-At this point, and in what concerns teaching blind students, we believe there are general aspects similar in every course where general purpose approaches do apply, and others specific to each course.
-We emphasized the ones we believe are most relevant in HCI, relating especially to visual aspects and accessibility, and raised a few question on how to approach this teaching accordingly.
+At this point, and in terms of teaching blind students, we believe there are general aspects similar in every course where general purpose approaches do apply, and others specific to each course.
+We have emphasized the ones we believe are most relevant in HCI, relating especially to visual aspects and accessibility, and have raised a few question on how to approach this teaching accordingly.

-Only having two blind students, and bearing in mind that there are many other factors influencing their attitudes and cognitive abilities other than their blindness, perceivable as different even in these two individuals, we tried not to jump into conclusions.
-However, based on our research and experience, which overall we found very positive, we believe we learned some lessons that allowed us to draw some conclusions and identify some open issues and directions for further research.
-These are presented next, in the context of main raised questions.
+Only having two blind students, and bearing in mind that there are many factors influencing their attitudes and cognitive abilities other than their blindness, perceivable even if there were only two individuals, we tried not to jump to conclusions.
+However, based on our research and experience, which overall we found very positive, we believe we have learned some lessons that allow us to draw some conclusions and identify some open issues and directions for further research.
+These are presented next, in the context of the main questions raised.